Hawaii Writing Project (HWP)

 Delivery Online

 The Hawai‘i Writing Project (HWP) works with educators, across grades and disciplines, introducing them to writing practices and theories that will motivate teachers and students alike, and help them discover—or rediscover—its joys.
-Those who complete the Invitational Summer Institute (ISI) become Teacher Consultants whose job it is to provide motivation and leadership in the teaching of writing within their communities.
+Those who complete the Invitational Summer Institute (ISI) become Teacher Fellows whose job it is to provide motivation and leadership in the teaching of writing within their communities.
 Together, we are dedicated to improving writing instruction in our nation’s schools and to promoting the use of writing as a tool for thinking and literacy learning across disciplines.

-June 3, 4, 5, 6, 7, 10, 12 – 8:30am to 3:00pm
+- June 3, 4, 5, 6, 9, 10, 12 | 8:30 am-3:00 pm HST

 *If accepted, you must commit to attending all synchronous sessions of the Institute

-• Location: Synchronous & asynchronous sessions online (participants must attend ALL synchronous classes)
+- Location: Synchronous & asynchronous sessions online (participants must attend ALL synchronous classes)

-• Participants can earn 6, FREE UH-Mānoa graduate credits
+- Credit Earning Course: Participants can earn 6, FREE UH-Mānoa graduate credits

 Dr. Charlotte Frambaugh-Kritzer